Seneca-ICTOER/CSP451/docs/tutorials/12-markdown-syntax.md

 `- [ ] \(Optional) Open a followup issue`

-For more information, see "[AUTOTITLE](/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists)."
+For more information, see "[About task lists](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists)."
 {% endif %}

 ## Mentioning people and teams

-You can mention a person or [team](/organizations/organizing-members-into-teams) on {% data variables.product.product_name %} by typing <kbd>@</kbd> plus their username or team name.
+You can mention a person or [team](https://docs.github.com/en/organizations/organizing-members-into-teams) on {% data variables.product.product_name %} by typing <kbd>@</kbd> plus their username or team name.
 This will trigger a notification and bring their attention to the conversation.
 People will also receive a notification if you edit a comment to mention their username or team name.
-For more information about notifications, see "[AUTOTITLE](/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications)."
+For more information about notifications, see "[About notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications)."
+You can mention a person or [team](https://docs.github.com/en/organizations/organizing-members-into-teams) on {% data variables.product.product_name %} by typing <kbd>@</kbd> plus their username or team name.
+This will trigger a notification and bring their attention to the conversation.
+People will also receive a notification if you edit a comment to mention their username or team name.
+For more information about notifications, see "[About notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications)."

 {% note %}